iamturns/til/dev/javascript/velocity/ui-pack.md

 RegisterEffect
 --------------

+*Note*

+  This turned out to be quite limited

+  No ability to animate two properties at the same time with different options

+  Best part is 'stagger' and 'drag', but can be implemented yourself fairly easily

 Combine multiple velocity calls into a single effect that can be referenced by name

 Do NOT accept loop, easing, or progress options, nor used with `queue: false`